jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secdevops-security-champions/index.md

 identification and mitigation, risk analysis, and attack path analysis.
 Also, this individual should know the multiplicity of existing vulnerabilities, the lists that group them, and how they’re classified (quite exciting topics that we hope to review soon).
-He should have skills in the discussion and presentation of information.
+They should have skills in the discussion and presentation of information.
 And finally, the SC should be able to resolve conflicts, motivate people, and be kind and attentive to others.